Ravoxsg/awesome-two-stage-summarization/README.md

 ## Standard Abstractive Summarization
 Traditionally, abstractive summarization models are fine-tuned in a single-stage.
 For instance, one can use a BART, T5 or PEGASUS pre-trained checkpoint, then fine-tune it on the desired dataset.
 Fine-tuning is done by Maximum Likelihood Estimation (MLE) and negative log-likelihood loss, maximizing the probability that the model assigns to the (unique) ground-truth summary paired with the source document.
 During training, teacher forcing is used, while during inference, auto-regressive decoding is used.

+## Why two-stage Abstractive Summarization
+The above process is not ideal for two main reasons:
+1. The model only optimizes for a single summary, while in practice the search space is huge and there exists plenty of high-quality summaries.
+2. There is a large discrepancy between teacher forcing during training, and auto-regressive decoding during inference, known as the **exposure bias**.
+At inference, the model has no mechanism to realize it's decoding in a wrong direction, and cannot change course.
+Besides, it is never trained to build upon its previous predictions.

 ## Scope
 Here we list all of papers related to two-stage neural summarization.
 Summarization can be extractive or abstractive, we focus on **abstractive** summarization in this repo.
 The two-stage aspect is defined broadly speaking as any method which involves re-training a base sequence-to-sequence summarization model *which has already been fine-tuned* (using the summary labels from the given dataset).
 Two-stage models come in different flavors:
 * Fine-tuning the model *again*, with a *different loss* (e.g, contrastive learning objective).